- Clinical Science

 Under special circumstances, a semester or academic year leave-of-absence, or period of detached study, may be considered useful, necessary, or advantageous by a student.
 If the student is currently in good standing in the Area, there are typically no objections to such requests.
 These requests, though, must be discussed with the student's advisor and the Area Chair, as should any request a student might have to work in some location outside of Ann Arbor if the time involved exceeds a period of one month.
 Requests must also be formally detailed in writing (as to length of time, rationale, implications for progress in program, and so on) with written communication to the student.
 Please note the special nature of readmission requests following leaves of absence beyond one academic year in duration.
 Such readmission requests are by no means automatically granted.

-Students may be dismissed from the program for failure to meet the benchmarks for expected performance as outlined in their competency remediation plan.
+Students may be placed on probation or dismissed from the program for failure to meet the benchmarks for expected performance as outlined in their competency remediation plan pursuant to the department Due Process Policy.
 The student will be informed in writing of their termination from the program.
 The student may also be dismissed from the program if there is misconduct (e.g., plagiarism, abuse of confidentiality) as outlined in the University of Michigan Rackham Graduate School Academic and Professional Integrity Policy.
 If this occurs, we will follow the procedures outlined in section 11 of Rackham Graduate School Academic Policies.

 All students are evaluated on Profession-Wide Competencies at our annual review.
 Any significant failures to meet developmentally appropriate competencies are grounds for consideration for dismissal.